 Real estate investment trust (REIT) is one of the cheapest and easiest options to invest in real estate with little money.
 REITs are traded on the major exchanges like stocks.
 They invest in real estate directly, either through property purchases or through mortgage investments.
 Many REITs specialize in a particular type of real estate or a specific region.

-The added benefit of REITs is you obtain diversification.
+The added benefit of REITs is you obtain portfolio diversification.
 For very little money, you get exposure to rental properties in different areas and also other types of real estate investments from apartment rentals to office buildings to malls to commercial real estate to warehouses.
 REITs also provide dividends, which can form a great real estate passive income stream.

 Investing in REITs can be done for less than $100 using M1Finance.
 The advantage of M1 Finance is that you can auto-invest with the benefit of dollar-cost averaging.
 VNQ is one of the largest and most popular REITs from Vanguard.